Host a Law Week event

 Law Week Hub

 During Law Week the foundation has a festival hub at Federation Square.
 The hub is a great place to promote your work and event.
-We encourage you to send us information on your organisation for display at the hub or there are opportunities to have your staff at the hub for face-to-face interaction with the community.
+We encourage you to send us information on your organisation for display at the hub or contact us to discuss having your staff at the hub for face-to-face interaction with the community.

 The foundation assists by promoting the whole program through maintaining the Law Week website, running the PR and social media campaign, providing street banners in the Melbourne CBD and a Law Week Hub at Federation Square during Law Week.